trailview/Trailview/README.md

 [x] User can create an account.
 [x] User can log in.
 [x] User can view their location on a map.
-[ ] User can search for trails in their area
+[x] User has a profile with basic info
-[ ] User can add comments and media to comment section for each trail [x] User has a profile with basic info
+[x] User can select a state to see National Parks
-[ ] User has a trail "wishlist"
+[x] User's selected park is saved across log outs and restarts [x] User can tap a national park to see a detail view for that park

 **Optional Nice-to-have Stories**